maneeshchaturvedi/the-end-of-software-engineering/Part-III/chapter-09-fast-not-correct.md

 # Chapter 9: Fast Does Not Mean Correct

-The conference room fell silent.
-Marcus had just finished presenting the quarterly metrics for his team's new AI-accelerated development process.
-Deployment frequency was up 800%.
-Feature velocity had increased from twelve major releases per year to forty-seven.
-Time from concept to production had collapsed from six weeks to four days.

-Sarah, the Chief Risk Officer, leaned forward.
-"These numbers are impressive, Marcus.
-But I need to ask the obvious question."
-She gestured at the screen.
-"Are we just breaking things faster?"

-The question hung in the air.
-It was the question everyone had been thinking but afraid to voice.
-After all, wasn't this exactly what happened every time the industry chased speed?
-Move fast and break things.
-Technical debt accumulating faster than anyone could pay it down.
-Quality sacrificed at the altar of velocity.

-Marcus had been waiting for this.
-"Let me tell you what happened last Tuesday," he said.
+On July 21, 2023, Brian Chen sat in an emergency executive meeting at a mid-sized fintech company, watching his career potentially unravel.
+Six months earlier, he'd convinced the board to let his team adopt AI-assisted development.
+The results had been spectacular on paper: deployment frequency had increased from 2.3 changes per week to 31.7.
+Features that once took six weeks were shipping in four days.
+But spectacular numbers had a way of hiding spectacular risks.

+The CFO was speaking.
+"We processed 1.2 million transactions this quarter using systems built with your new approach."
+She paused.
+"How do we know they're correct?"

+Brian felt the weight of the question.
+It was the question that everyone in the room had been thinking but nobody had dared ask during his triumphant monthly demos.
+His team was moving ten times faster than before.
+But were they just breaking things ten times faster?

+He'd spent three sleepless nights preparing for this moment.
+Not preparing slides—preparing to be honest about what had actually happened.
+The truth was messy, counterintuitive, and completely different from what anyone expected.

+"Let me start with what happened two Tuesdays ago," Brian said.
+"Because that incident is the best answer I can give you."

 ## The Tuesday Incident

+*[Composite example based on actual production incidents observed at fintech companies, 2023-2024]*

-Last Tuesday at 2:47 PM, one of Marcus's engineers deployed a change that broke checkout for mobile users.
-The bug was subtle—a edge case in the payment validation logic that only triggered for certain international credit cards under specific conditions.
+On Tuesday, July 9th at 2:47 PM, Maya Rodriguez—a three-year engineer on Brian's team—deployed a payment validation change that immediately broke checkout for users with certain international credit cards.
+The bug was subtle: a currency conversion edge case that only triggered when card-issuing country, billing country, and shipping country were all different.
+Testing had caught the two-country mismatch scenario.
+Nobody had considered the three-country case.

-In the old world, this would have been a nightmare.
-The bug would have made it through code review because reviewers can't catch everything.
-It might have sat in staging for days before anyone with the right credit card configuration tested it.
-When it finally hit production, it would have taken hours to identify, more hours to fix, and even more hours to review and re-deploy the fix.
-Total impact: thousands of lost transactions, angry customers, emergency meetings, postmortems, new review processes to prevent it from happening again.
+Under the old process, this would have been catastrophic.
+The bug would have slipped through code review—reviewers can't imagine every edge case.
+It would have passed QA—the test plan didn't include this specific card configuration.
+It would have sat in staging for a week, undetected, because staging used synthetic test data with simple scenarios.
+When it finally hit production on Friday before a long weekend, it would have taken until Monday morning for customer support to escalate enough complaints for engineering to notice.
+By then: thousands of failed checkouts, furious customers tweeting about the broken site, executives demanding explanations, and Maya facing a grueling postmortem where she'd have to explain why she didn't think of this edge case.

+Maya would have spent the weekend fixing it under pressure, submitting it for review on Monday, waiting two days for architecture and security sign-off, deploying on Wednesday.
+Total time from bug introduction to fix: eleven days.
+Total failed transactions: approximately 4,700.
+Total damage to customer trust: measurable in abandoned accounts and negative reviews.

-But that's not what happened on Tuesday.
+But that's not what happened.

-The deployment went live at 2:47 PM.
-By 2:51 PM, automated monitoring detected an anomaly in mobile checkout completion rates.
-By 2:52 PM, an AI agent had correlated the timing with the deployment, identified the problematic code change, and generated a hypothesis about the bug.
-By 2:54 PM, it had created a test case that reproduced the failure.
-By 2:56 PM, it had generated and validated a fix.
-By 2:58 PM, the fix was deployed.
+The deployment went live at 2:47 PM through automated canary deployment to 2% of production traffic.
+By 2:51 PM, monitoring systems detected a 12% drop in checkout completion rate for the canary group.
+By 2:52 PM, an AI agent had correlated the timing with Maya's deployment, isolated the specific code change, and analyzed recent transaction failures for patterns.
+It identified 23 failed checkouts, all sharing the same three-country characteristic.
+By 2:54 PM, it had generated a test case reproducing the failure and confirmed the hypothesis.
+By 2:56 PM, it had generated a corrected validation function and verified it against the test case.
+By 2:58 PM, the fix was deployed to the canary group.
+By 3:12 PM, after monitoring confirmed the fix, it expanded to 100% of traffic.

-Total time from bug introduction to fix in production: eleven minutes.
-Number of affected transactions: forty-seven.
-Number of meetings held: zero.
-Number of humans who needed to stop what they were doing: one, for about ninety seconds to approve the automated fix.
+Total time from bug introduction to complete fix: twenty-five minutes.
+Number of affected transactions: twenty-three (all automatically retried successfully once the fix deployed).
+Number of emergency meetings: zero.
+Number of weekend hours Maya spent in crisis mode: zero.
+Number of customers who even noticed: zero—the automated retry system handled all failed transactions transparently.

+Maya's Slack notification at 2:58 PM read: "Deployment Issue AUTO-RESOLVED.
+Review details when convenient."
+She reviewed the incident log twenty minutes later, between meetings.
+The AI had caught her edge case, fixed it, verified the fix, and deployed the correction faster than she could have manually reproduced the bug.

-Marcus pulled up the incident log on the screen.
-"This is what 'fast' actually means," he said.
+Brian pulled up the incident timeline on the conference room screen.
+"This is what 'fast' actually means," he told the CFO.
 "Not that we're reckless.
-That we can fail gracefully and recover instantly."
+That we can fail gracefully and recover so quickly that failures become invisible."

 ## The False Equivalence